The Role of Product Rework in Successful Supply Chain Execution

 Performing the arduous task of inspecting, sorting, and reworking goods with higher-volume inventory counts can be challenging undertakings.
 Successful rework projects require flexible space, skilled labor, and oftentimes specific-purpose equipment and tools.

-Quality Corrections & Inspections is a high-volume product rework company that has been serving the apparel, footwear, accessories, and consumer goods industries for nearly 40 years now.
+Quality Corrections & Inspections is a high-volume product rework company that has been serving the apparel, footwear, accessories, and consumer goods industries for over 40 years now.
 Customers engage QCI to inspect and rework millions of products annually.

 With two U.S. locations, the company is well positioned to service retailers